bidbuddyai/monday-agent/docs/deployment.md

 ## 10. Manage Updates

 For future releases, repeat the build and deploy steps.
-Maintain release notes in `CHANGELOG.md` and increment the version in `package.json` and `monday-code.json` as appropriate.
+Maintain release notes in `CHANGELOG.md` and increment the version in `package.json`, `monday-code.json`, and `app-manifest.yml` as appropriate.

 ## Troubleshooting

-- **Authentication Issues:** Re-run `monday-code login` or clear CLI credentials.
+- **Authentication Issues:** Re-run `npx mapps init --local` or clear CLI credentials.
-- **Deployment Errors:** Ensure your `monday-code.json` paths are valid and the app builds without compilation errors.
+- **Deployment Errors:** Ensure `app-manifest.yml` paths are valid and the app builds without compilation errors.
 - **Missing Poe API Key:** Users must input keys via the Settings tab; confirm storage permissions are granted.

 With these steps, your AI Assistant app can be deployed entirely on Monday's infrastructure without external hosting.